SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 **ACL Support**

-For Windows system, log files which are collected should be accessible by SYSTEM group.
-Follow the set of below power shell command if SYSTEM group does not have the access.
+For Windows systems, log files which are collected should be accessible by the SYSTEM group.
+Use the following set of PowerShell commands if the SYSTEM group does not have access.

 ```
 $NewAcl = Get-Acl -Path "<PATH_TO_LOG_FILE>"